MinorDelay/Programmeerproject/PROCESS.md

 - Rewrote my main.js, now everything loads at the right time.
 A lot of bugs got fixed by this.
 - I can show all visualisations at once now.
 Now I only need to let them interact with eachother.

+## Thursday 21-6-18 / Day 12
+- Added interaction between barchart and worldmap.
+- Added interaction between piechart and worldmap. (almost working, minor bugs)
+- Need to add legend, codewise the basis is present for the legend.
+- Added extra worldmap.
+This is for the fourth visualisation, when there's time I'll do that.
+- For this extra visualisation I've added a slider.

+I think mvp is done.